-I did this a few days ago when we had people staying.
-We have more staying now and I’m doing it again today as it was soooooo well received.
+I did this a few days ago when we had people staying with us here in France.
+We have more staying with us now and I’m doing it again today as it was soooooo well received by the last lot.

 Find, for four people: